What now? Stormy gears up for the long haul by creating a sanity plan

 Christianity or Karma: An election paradox

 On May 2, 2011, Oskar and I were watching TV when programming was disrupted by breaking news: Osama bin Laden had just been killed in a secret raid.
-I turned to Oskar and high-fived him (!) and then I was immediately ashamed.
+I turned to Oskar, high-fived him (!) and then was immediately ashamed.
 I had just high-fived my husband over a man being murdered—what was wrong with me?

 Like all Americans, I had been devastated by the terrorist attacks on 9/11 and viewed Osama bin Laden as Public Enemy #1.
 My gut reaction to his death was a rather base reflex triggered by all of the anxiety he had caused me and my fellow citizens.
 As a Christian, I condemn evil in all its forms, but I also know that it’s not my job to condemn another human being (even if that human being does evil things) OR to celebrate their death.
 I was able to forgive myself for what I considered a very human reaction, and I prayed that in bin Laden’s final moments as the raid was occurring, he somehow recognized his sins and was able to make his peace with God.